lilitha-mdlalana/calculator/README.md

 - onclick attribute on html button

 ### thoughts
--After learning about eval the calculator was not as hard as I initially thought although i had to google a lot of things.
+- After learning about eval the calculator was not as hard as I initially thought although i had to google a lot of things.